top of page

 Come as you are.
 Because our weekly worship includes setup/teardown (i.e., sweaty work!), people tend to dress casually, but all styles are welcome.
 During special seasons such as Advent (the season before Christmas) or Lent (the season before Easter), the pastors may sometimes wear special robes called vestments.
 If you're curious to know more about them, just ask!

 WHAT HAPPENS AFTER THE SERVICE?

-Everyone is encouraged to linger online after the service!
+Everyone is encouraged to linger outdoors after the service.
 This is a fun time to meet new people and catch up with one another.
-Prayers is also available in breakout groups over Zoom after the service for those who would like prayer.
+Prayer teams are available for private prayer after our in-person service.

 Each week, we prepare to bring ourselves as an offering to God, just as we are, through an offertory song and prayers just before communion.
 Those who wish to give financially may do so online or by text: read more.

 bottom of page